 Imagine living in a quiet community where an association handles much of your home maintenance and you can spend your free time enjoying long walks, group fitness classes, golf, bike trails, games, and other activities with people similar to you in age and ability.

-If that sounds appealing, a 55-or-older community could be a good choice.
+If that sounds appealing, a 55-and-older community could be a good choice.

-A 55-or-older community is an active adult community designed to serve residents who are at least 55 years old.
+A 55-plus community is an active adult community designed to serve residents who are at least 55 years old.
 It might legally restrict residents by age, which is allowed under the federal Housing for Older Persons Act of 1995 (HOPA), or it might simply feature amenities designed to attract older, active adults.
 It has private, single-family residences: townhomes, condos, and freestanding homes.
 It is not an assisted living or continuing care retirement community, which often has apartments within a multilevel building, banquet dining, and skilled nursing care.

-Communities for adults 55 and older have been popular in recent years, and industry experts anticipate that the trend will continue because they expect many of the nation’s 77 million baby boomers to move over the next decade in order to downsize, change geographic locations, relocate to a walkable community, or purchase a new residence for some other reason.
-And by 2060, nearly one-quarter of Americans will be age 65 or older, according to the Population Reference Bureau .
+Communities for adults 55 and older have been popular in recent years, and industry experts anticipate that the trend will continue because they expect many of the nation’s 73 million baby boomers to move over the next decade in order to downsize, change geographic locations, relocate to a walkable community, or purchase a new residence for some other reason.
+And by 2060, nearly one-quarter of Americans will be age 65 or older, according to the Population Reference Bureau.

 Researching your options, onsite and online